grafana/grafana/docs/sources/setup-grafana/installation/debian/index.md

 # Install on Debian or Ubuntu

 This topic explains how to install Grafana dependencies, install Grafana on Linux Debian or Ubuntu, and start the Grafana server on your Debian or Ubuntu system.
-This topic also describes the contents of the installation package.

 You can install Grafana using the Grafana Labs APT repository, by downloading a `.deb` package, or by downloading a binary `.tar.gz` file.